Yj-nnie/web-softwaretools-plain/report/Process.md

 - Susceptible to a lack of focus and knee-jerk reactions from sprint to sprint.
 - Loose planning can lead to unpredictable finished products and date delays.

-## 3. The key difference between waterfall and agile
+## 3. The Key Difference between Waterfall and Agile
 - Agile allows the requirements of the project to be changed and further specified during the development of the project, but once the project starts, waterfall does not change the scope of the requirements

 - Agile method is more flexible, while waterfall is a structured project development method